Almost 80% are cremated. The UK has one of the highest rates in the world.

 However most people are unsure about what happens at a cremation, the cremation process and what happens with to the ashes afterwards.

-Here is a basic overview from the day of the cremation it should help answer your questions…
+Here is a basic overview of the cremation process day, it should help answer your questions…

 1. What happens at the crematorium on the day of the funeral?